 Let’s Keep It Real-

-John Mayer can play, or have made, pretty much any piece of gear he wants to.
+John Mayer can play or have made, pretty much any piece of gear he wants to.
 Any company would love to team up with him so they can put his name on the item.
 He doesn’t throw his name on everything.
-John left one guitar company to work with a different guitar company that wanted to innovate and take the guitars that he loves to another level.
+John left one guitar company to work with a different guitar company that wanted to innovate and takes the guitars that he loves to another level.
 He doesn’t put his name on gear that isn’t some of the best stuff available and this Silver Sky series should be no different.

 So, after reading about the PRS Silver Sky John Mayer Signature guitar, I am going to give it a chance.
-Currently I own two Fender Strats and one PRS McCarty.
+Currently, I own two Fender Strats and one PRS McCarty.
 I am a huge fan of both brands and the guitars I have.
 For me, this is taking my little guitar collection and smashing it together.

 After you get your hands on one, let us know what you think of the PRS Silver Sky.

 Click Here to check out the PRS Silver Sky in Frost